The above pictures were taken on January 13, 2007 during my one-day visit with him.

 Ronald, who died in 1973.
 Donald was kind enough to give me documents pertaining to

-Elden's career, music that his father had owned since childhood and other interesting
+Elden's career, music his father had owned since childhood and other interesting

-memorabilia, as he had no further use for them and he thought that this was a worthwhile project.
+memorabilia, as he had no further use for them and he thought this a worthwhile project.